 You’re born with a detection system for dehydration—it is called thirst.
 As little as two percent loss of hydration will affect performance in the boxing ring, and with such a high-intensity workout regime drinking plenty of water is extra needed.
 Here is where your excuses are easily solvable.
 Maybe you like a Coca-Cola, maybe it’s coffee?
 Maybe you have convinced yourself that protein shakes are sufficient enough to keep your body hydrated to perform a high-intensity, full body workout?

 While all of these choices are fluids and do some part in keeping your thirst quenched, none of them can compete with plain water.
 When you are burning calories and training, you sweat…a lot.
 Once you are done working out, the amount of sweat dripping off of you is also the amount of water your body just let go of.

-Each day our trainers are asked questions about proper hydration and we feel we give expert answers.
-Here’s a few of the questions we are asked, and we have tapped into the pool of our staff for daily feedback they offer to our members:
+Each day our personal trainers are asked questions about proper hydration and we feel we give expert answers.
+Here are a few of the questions we are asked, and we have tapped into the pool of our staff for daily feedback they offer to our members:

 Q: How do I know I am dehydrated?

 A foolproof way to see if you are giving yourself enough quench is to weigh in before and after each of your sessions.
 The pounds you lose during training are almost entirely composed of water, so if you weigh in lighter than when you started is an indication you didn’t take in enough fluids.

 Q: How much should I be drinking to make sure I am adequately hydrated?